ShovelTime/physics_sim/README.md

 ## Running

-To run the program, ensure that the `Sol.Json` file is located in the same folder as the program's executable.
+To run the program, ensure that the `Sol_Full.json` file is located in the same folder as the program's executable.

+If you want to use another JSON file instead, place it in the same folder as the executable and pass its filename(extension included) as a command line argument to the executable

+`physicssim_rust.exe Example.json`

-## Modifying Sol.Json
+## Modifying Sol_Full.json or using your own

 The bodies included in the default JSON can be replaced by any other orbital data, the JSON follows the following Format: